-It is suggested that those who intend to major in History should start with General European, following this with Ancient or Medieval, English or American, or some branch of Modern European History.
+It is suggested that those who intend to major in History should start with General European, following this with Ancient or Medieval Civilization, and with English or American History, or some branch of Modern European History.
 Chronological order should be followed as far as possible.